muldjord/skyscraper/README.md

 ##### Code contributions
 Pull Requests are not currently accepted.
 Due to wanting to pursue other projects after having worked on Skyscraper for 3 years, I am currently only fixing scraper-breaking bugs in Skyscraper.
 For any functionality beyond what is already in place, feel free to fork Skyscraper and fit it to your needs.
 I am no longer actively considering or commenting user feature requests or pull requests.
 When / if this changes, this text will be updated.

+You can try sending pull requests instead to [detain/skyscraper](https://github.com/detain/skyscraper)

 #### Supported platforms (set with '-p'):
 Check the full list of platforms [here](docs/PLATFORMS.md).